LiveGameDesignWorkshop/LiveGameDesignWorkshop.github.io/index.markdown

     <img src="/assets/Vie.jpg" style="width: 100px;">
   </a>
 </div>
 Join this beginner-friendly mini game jam on Live Game Design.
 Experiment with Vie: a powerful tool for rapid 2D game prototyping that provides real-time feedback on game mechanics.
-After a brief demo, you can design and playtest your own prototype live.
+After a brief demo, you can design and playtest your own prototype, live.

+**Hosted by:** Riemer van Rozen and Daria (Dasha) Protsenko

-**Preparation:** Please bring your own laptop, and download Vie here:
+**Preparation:** Bring your own laptop and download Vie in advance:
 [https://vrozen.github.io/Vie](https://vrozen.github.io/Vie)

 <div style="width: 100%; text-align: center; font-weight: bold; display: flex;">